 It's a bit more difficult to remove paint from carpet because you can't toss it in the washer.
 Again, the key is removing the paint as soon as possible.

+For paint drips that have dried on the carpet, mix some hot water and bit of laundry or dish detergent into a solution.
 Use a toothbrush or soft brush to apply the mixture to the paint stain.
 Let it sit for five minutes to soften the paint.
 Grab the dull knife and begin to scrape away the paint.
 Blot with a clean cloth often and apply more hot water and detergent as you go.
-Don't rub or you may smear the stain making it worse.
+Don't rub, or you may smear the stain and make it worse.

 As a last resort, let the stain dry and use tiny sharp scissors to trim away stained fibers.
-Cut as little as possible or your carpet will look bare.
+Cut as little as possible, or your carpet will look bare.

-Paint on Upholstery
+Remove Paint Stains From Upholstery

-- W - Sofa can be cleaned with a water-based detergent.
+- W: Sofa can be cleaned with a water-based detergent.

-- WS - Sofa can be cleaned with a water-based or dry-cleaning solvent.
+- WS: Sofa can be cleaned with a water-based or dry-cleaning solvent.

-- X - Sofa can only be cleaned by vacuuming or by a professional cleaner.
+- X: Sofa can only be cleaned by vacuuming or by a professional cleaner.